aws-cloudformation/awesome-cloudformation/README.md

 If you prefer imperative coding, or just using your favourite programming language, the following projects are intended to abstract the creation of AWS CloudFormation templates.

 - [aws-cdk](https://github.com/aws/aws-cdk): The AWS Cloud Development Kit (AWS CDK) is an open-source software development framework to define cloud infrastructure in code and provision it through AWS CloudFormation.
+- [CloudFormation Snippets for VS Code](https://github.com/dannysteenman/cloudformation-yaml-snippets): This VS Code extension adds autocompletion for all the resources that AWS CloudFormation supports.
 - [serverless-application-model](https://github.com/awslabs/serverless-application-model): The AWS Serverless Application Model (SAM) is an open-source framework for building serverless applications.
 It provides shorthand syntax to express functions, APIs, databases, and event source mappings.
 With just a few lines of configuration, you can define the application you want and model it.
 - [eksctl](https://github.com/weaveworks/eksctl): A CLI tool that uses CloudFormation to create clusters on EKS.
 - [mu](https://github.com/stelligent/mu): Similar to how the Serverless Framework improved the developer experience of Lambda and API Gateway, this tool makes it easier for developers to use EKS or ECS as a microservices platform.